Drywall Calculator — ft, sheets, tape & cost

 Formulas Used

-Net area = gross wall/ceiling area − door openings − window openings.
+Net area = gross wall or ceiling area − door openings − window openings.

 Frequently Asked Questions

 What size drywall should I use?
-4×8 is standard and easiest to handle.
-4×12 sheets reduce joints but are heavier.
-Use ½" for most walls and ceilings; ⅝" for fire-rated assemblies or soundproofing.
+4×8 is standard and easiest to handle solo; 4×12 sheets cut joint footage roughly in half but are heavy and need two installers.
+Use ½" for most walls and ceilings and ⅝" Type X for fire-rated assemblies or sound control.

 How much waste should I plan for?
-10% is typical for rectangular rooms.
-Use 15-20% for rooms with many corners, angles, or cutouts.
-Minimize waste by planning sheet layout before cutting.
+10% suits typical rectangular rooms.
+Use 15–20% for cut-heavy layouts, and plan sheet orientation before cutting to keep offcuts usable.

 Misha Noyr, M.Eng.